 Most landscape architects spend some of their time at the drawing board or computer.
 They also spend many hours in the field, investigating and analyzing potential project sites, developing field notes for design layouts, completing visual surveys, and supervising construction.
 It is at the computer and drawing board that projects are actually organized and shaped into a creative and imaginative solution.
 The work and responsibility of each landscape architect depends principally on individual interests and abilities.
 Opportunities may range from professional practice on a small scale to administration of governmental programs.

 Those who plan careers in landscape architecture should be able to work independently, have a capacity for solving technical problems, be artistically inclined, and be willing to learn computer use.
 They should be prepared to work in the competitive environment of the profession, where great value is placed on leadership and the ability to work effectively with others.
 The range of interests and knowledge required in the profession of landscape architecture is broad; therefore, the courses required of students include many fields of study options.
-A student may specialize by selecting one of the options provided: Land Reclamation/Natural Resources Management, Landscape Construction and Technology, Rural Community Development, or Design and Communication.
-Students may also tailor their own option area with their academic adviser.

 Students in the second year of the program will be required to purchase a laptop computer.
 Information on type of computer, software, purchase, and financing arrangements will be distributed to students prior to purchase.